 This site uses different types of cookies, including analytics and functional cookies (its own and from other sites).
 To change your cookie settings or find out more, click here.
 If you continue browsing our website, you accept these cookies.

 This article is part of the Tool Mastery Series, a compilation of Knowledge Base contributions to introduce diverse working examples for Designer Tools.
 Here we’ll delve into uses of the Browse Tool on our way to mastering the Alteryx Designer:

-Far more than just a window to your data, the Browse Tool has a catalog of features to best view, investigate, and copy/save data at any checkpoint you place it.
-That introspection to your data anywhere in your blending gives valuable feedback that often speeds workflow development and makes it easier to learn tools by readily visualizing their transforms.
+Far more than just a window to your data, the Browse Tool has a catalog of features to best view, investigate, and copy/save data at any checkpoint.
+That observation into your data anywhere in your prep & blend gives valuable feedback that often speeds workflow development and makes it easier to learn tools by readily visualizing their transforms.
 Be equipped, and browse through the catalog of useful applications below!

 Split Views Use one of the Split View options in the Browse Tool.
 This will allow you to select the table view on one side, and the map view on the other, thus enabling you to identify which records are associated with particular spatial objects on the map: